YangJiiii/bl_sbx_apple_wallet/README.md

 ![3uTools Path Example](images/3u.png)

+## Customizing Card Images

+To change the background image of a card, follow these steps:

+1. Navigate to the specific Cards folder.
+2. Locate the file named: `cardBackgroundCombined@2x.png`
+3.  **Replace this file** with the image you want to use.
+    * *Note: Ensure your new image file is renamed exactly to `cardBackgroundCombined@2x.png`.*

 ## Installation

 Open your terminal and install the required Python dependencies using one of the following commands: